BMT Project

 Enhancing Infrastructure

-This list reflects the collected priorities of a majority of unit owners, These points are fully detailed here.
+This list reflects the collected priorities of a majority of unit owners.
+These 4 points are summarized below and fully detailed here.

 • Preserving Greenspace